greysongundrum/stelligent-u/07-load-balancing/README.md

 _What is the benefit of breaking up the load balancer into specific listeners and target groups?_

+It allows you to route traffic based on what port/application needs it.

 #### Lab 7.1.2: Health Checks

 Now, let's update our health check to see what happens when things go